The Scoop On Intermittent Fasting

 Note that while cycling between not eating and eating may result in reduced calories consumed, for other people restriction leads to preoccupation with food, overconsumption and bingeing behaviour.
 If you have struggled with an eating disorder or strained relationship with food, intermittent fasting should not be considered.

 Fasting may also have negative effects such as fatigue, headaches, increased insulin resistance, lowered liver enzyme detoxification enzymes, reduced muscle mass and ability to concentrate at work or participate in physical activity.
+There are also some concerns that intermittent fasting may effect hormone levels in both men and women.
+For an understanding of the influence on reproductive hormones visit this review here.

 The bottom line on intermittent fasting and how often to eat

 When it comes to addressing the frequently asked question of how often to eat, follow your own intuitive hunger pattern rather than an external diet with rigid rules.
 For most people eating every three to five hours will allow you frequent enough meals and snacks to keep your energy levels steady throughout your day while preventing you from getting too hungry, overeating or having little care about the types of choices you are consuming for health.
+Learn more about intuitive eating.

 Also, remember the best diet is the one you can live with for life.
 If you have chosen an eating regimen that is impacting your enjoyment of day to day life, work with an experienced Registered Dietitian to develop a customized eating plan that you can sustain for good.